Théophile Gautier: Art criticism

-Gautier, who started off as a painter, contributed much to the world of art criticism.
-Instead of taking on the classical criticism of art that involved knowledge of color, composition and line, Gautier was strongly committed to Denis Diderot's idea that the critic should have the ability to describe the art such that the reader might "see" the art through his description.
-Many other critics of the generation of 1830 took on this theory of the transposition of art – the belief that one can express one art medium in terms of another.
-Although today Gautier is less well known as an art critic than his great contemporary, Baudelaire, he was more highly regarded by the painters of his time.
+Gautier started as a painter and later turned to art criticism.
+He was strongly committed to Denis Diderot's idea that the critic should have the ability to describe the art such that the reader might "see" the art through his description.
 In 1862 he was elected chairman of the Société Nationale des Beaux-Arts (National Society of Fine Arts) with a board which included Eugène Delacroix, Édouard Manet, Gustave Doré and Pierre Puvis de Chavannes.

 Literary criticism

-Gautier's literary criticism was more reflective in nature; his literary analysis was free from the pressure of his art and theatre columns and therefore, he was able to express his ideas without restriction.
-He made a clear distinction between prose and poetry, stating that prose should never be considered the equal of poetry.
+In Gautier's literary criticism, he made a clear distinction between prose and poetry, stating that prose should never be considered the equal of poetry.
 The bulk of Gautier's criticism, however, was journalistic.
-He raised the level of journalistic criticism of his day.

 Theatre criticism

 The majority of Gautier's career was spent writing a weekly column of theatrical criticism.
-Because Gautier wrote so frequently on plays, he began to consider the nature of the plays and developed the criteria by which they should be judged.
 He suggested that the normal five acts of a play could be reduced to three: an exposition, a complication, and a dénouement.
-Having abandoned the idea that tragedy is the superior genre, Gautier was willing to accept comedy as the equal of tragedy.
+Having abandoned the idea that tragedy is the superior genre, Gautier was later willing to accept comedy as the equal of tragedy.
 Taking it a step further, he suggested that the nature of the theatrical effect should be in favour of creating fantasy rather than portraying reality because realistic theatre was undesirable.